top of page

 9. P.A.
 Bowen Farmstead

-15701 Dr. Bowen Road, Aquasco, Maryland 20608.
 P.A.
 Bowen Farmstead features grass-based livestock and the production of fine artisan raw cheese.
 Situated in the gentle hills of Maryland’s Prince Georges County, this diverse multi-species farm seeks to mimic the patterns of nature using old-fashioned grazing techniques coupled with modern technologies.
 The different animal species work symbiotically to heal and build the soil, and to produce nutrient-dense foods that heal and nourish.
 Hormones, growth-enhancers, pesticides and herbicides are never used on the P.A.
 Bowen Farmstead.
 In 2009, Geoffrey Morell and Sally Fallon Morell purchased the ninety-five-acre Maryland property with the goal of creating an integrated farm that not only supplies high-quality, pasture-fed products, but also serves as an engine for the economic revitalization of the whole region.
 At the P.A.
 Bowen Farmstead, all animals are provided with a habitat that allows them to thrive: pigs root through the forests; broilers in their “chicken tractors” and hens roaming freely work over the pastures recently grazed on by the dairy herd; and the beautiful Jersey cows, milked just once a day, are given new pasture daily.
 The grain mix fed to pigs and poultry (and in very small amounts to the cows) is non-GMO and soy-free, and mostly locally grown.
 The newly renovated tobacco barn at P. A. Bowen Farmstead is available for events such as weddings, fundraisers and corporate picnics.
 The Farm Store will be open for purchase of farm products.
-Owners: Mr. and Mrs. Geoffrey Morell

 bottom of page